• Skip to primary navigation

 • Mushrooms – choose fresh crimini or shiitake (pictured here).
 Either are delicious!

 • Red Curry Paste – offers so much flavor to this recipe.
 I use prepared Thai Kitchen red curry paste.
+However, brand flavor profiles vary widely, so if using a different brand of curry paste, you may need to adjust to taste.

 • Coconut Milk – go for full fat in this recipe!
 It offers a rich, creamy texture.
+I like Thai Kitchen or Native Forest brands.

-Quick Guide: How to Make Mushroom Pumpkin Curry
+How to Make Thai Pumpkin Curry

 • Spinach – chop it fine, in ribbons, then stir it in the pumpkin curry just before serving.
 Or, opt to leave it on the side.